 Medicare Education Made Easy

-This program was originally funded back in 1985 with enough to maintain the fund through fiscal year of 2000.
-Never the less, the Texas Legislature is under no continued obligations to continue to provide benefits.
+This program was originally founded back in 1985 with enough to maintain the fund through the fiscal year of 2000.
+Nevertheless, the Texas Legislature is under no continuing obligations to continue to provide benefits.

 TRS-Care premiums and deductibles have continued to increase so many retired teachers have begun to leave, instead opting for plan options with original Medicare instead.
 This is expected to continue since premiums for retired teachers are expected to continue to increase.